 ## Idempotency

-All POST create endpoints accept an `Idempotency-Key` header (max 256 chars, expires after 24h).
+All POST, PATCH, and DELETE endpoints accept an `Idempotency-Key` header (max 256 chars, expires after 24h).
 Same key + same params returns the original response.
 Same key + different params returns HTTP 409.

 ## Error Format